dojo/docs/dojox/grid/EnhancedGrid.rst

 .. image:: sort-2.png

-* Then nested sort tip will be shown when the mouse hovers over a other columns.
+* Then the nested sort tip will be shown when the mouse hovers over a other columns.

 .. image:: nested-sort-1.png